kajal-patel97/Multi-Machine-Vagrant/README.md

   - this is from the mongodb directory, need to define where you are reading from which is db.

+# Check to see if the failures are completed

 # To check if app is running

 go into the app file and npm install and npm start and go on to the host name to check it is running